notreux/UpsideEngine/docs/documentation/autogen/PhysicalObject.md

 { }
 ```
 ## [table](table.md) Hitbox
-The collision mask of the object
+This the CollisionMask of the object

 ```lua
 { }
 ```